 Antennal spine: An anteriorly-directed spine at the anterior edge of the carapace of crustaceans such as shrimp, below the suborbital spine and near the antennae.
 If both spines are present, is ventral to the suborbital spine. and dorsal to the branchiostegal and pterygostomial spines.

 Antennule: The first antenna of crustaceans.

-Anterior: Toward the front (head)
+Anterior: Toward the front (head) of an animal

 Anterior for bivalves: The end of the shell where the head and foot lie; opposite the end where the siphons are located (photo).
 Often most easily identified by the posterior location of the pallial sinus, or by the fact that the umbo is usually anterior to the hinge ligament.

 Anterolateral: Located toward the sides of the front of the animal, or pointed in that direction

 Anteroventral: Located ventrally on the front of the animal, or pointed in that direction